KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### ISO/IEC 7064 MOD 97-10 Algorithm

-The ISO/IEC 7064 MOD 97-10 algorithm is suitable for use with numeric strings.
+The ISO/IEC 7064 MOD 97-10 algorithm is a pure system algorithm (with modulus 97 and radix 210) that is suitable for use with numeric strings.
 It generates a two numeric check digits.

 Note: the ISO/IEC 7064 MOD 97-10 algorithm is the basis of a number of check digit algorithms that first map alphabetic characters to numbers between 10 and 35.